LQA Guide: What Is Game Localization Testing And How To Do It Right

 Note: It’s especially important for languages that have two and more variations - European and Brazilian Portuguese, European and Canadian French, European and Latin American Spanish which can differ in Mexico, Argentina and Peru.

-For instance, a general Spanish linguist can test the game for the South American market from the perspectives of grammar and punctuation.
-But he may not be able to play around with local jokes, celebrities, and specific cultural references.
+For instance, a general Spanish linguist can test the game for the South American market to assure proper grammar or punctuation, but may not be able to ensure the local language flavor by employment of local jokes, celebrities, and specific cultural references.

 LQA confirms that the game is localized to all the desired languages, all strings are translated, the terminology meets the hardware manufacturers requirements, and no implementation issues are found.
-Plus, it makes sure that the translations are done with a natural flow and consistency.
+Plus, it checks on whether the translations are done with a natural flow and consistency.

-Linguistic QA and Visual QA are the integral parts of localization quality assurance in games.
-While not the main objective of LQA, functionality issues or bugs are regularly picked up and reported as well.
+Linguistic review together with formatting and layout checks are the integral parts of localization quality assurance in games.
+While not the main objective of LQA, some functionality issues or bugs can be identified and reported as well.

 Now, let’s dig deeper into the most common issues LQA testers hunt for.
-We’ll start with linguistic QA testing (language QA).
+We’ll start with linguistic review.

 The typical language-related bugs in localized games are: